John-Santelises/GPU-Accelerated-Conway-s-Game-Of-Life/README.md

 GPU (Accelerator): NVIDIA GeForce RTX 3080 Laptop GPU

-Results: Program was able to achieve ~4 to ~25 Generations Per Second (or Frames per Seconds) depending on how many cells were alive.
+Results: Program was able to achieve ~4 to ~25 Generations Per Second (or Frames per Second) depending on how many cells were alive.
 More Alive Cells = More Draw Calls = Slower Performance.